 Responsive design is an approach to develop web pages that detect the user’s screen size and orientation and change the layout accordingly.
 It is what makes a site user-friendly across many devices like cell phones, tablets, and desktops.

 Without responsive design, it not only becomes difficult for users to see your site but also use it.
-This results in the sudden increase of bounce rates leading to huge losses.
+This results in a sudden increase of bounce rates leading to huge losses.

 On the other hand, in 2017, smartphones hold a 57% share of all retail site visits on the internet.
 This means that only 43% are buying things from laptops or other devices.
 Hence, it’s not a wise decision to ignore this important aspect of your business.

 Google also prioritizes responsive websites by making sure that all the top results are mobile-friendly.
 Hence, responsive WordPress sites are best not only for sales but also for SEO.

 All these blogging mistakes may look small, but have a strong influence on the way your WordPress blogging functions and performs on the internet.
-By the way, don’t forget using VPN for being more secure.
+By the way, don’t forget to use a VPN for being more secure.
 Hence, avoid these vital mistakes while creating a WordPress blog if you want to be the best in the market.